-objection to its use, since on each occasion Socrates himself delivers the speech.
+This way of approaching the purpose of rhetorical form in the Gorgias helps us make sense of four other cases in the text where Socrates licenses the use of speechmaking; or at least, he has no objection to its use, since on each occasion Socrates himself delivers the speech.
 The first is his pastry-baking analogy at 464b-465d and is the most straightforward case.
 In this analogy, Socrates takes issue with the way his contemporaries conventionally engage in rhetoric by comparing their practice with the practice of pastry-baking: in the same way that a pastry-baker caters only to what a customer finds most pleasant to eat, so a conventional rhetorician caters only to what an audience finds most pleasant to hear.
-On this basis, Socrates holds, practitioners of rhetoric like Gorgias and Polus should be understood as possessing not an art, but a mere knack for flattering the appetites of their listeners.7
+On this basis, Socrates holds, practitioners of rhetoric like Gorgias and Polus should be understood as possessing not an art, but a mere knack for flattering the appetites of their listeners.

 This summary captures Socrates's main point in the pastry-baking analogy, though the entire stretch of text (spanning about one-and-a-half Stephanus pages) contains a complex comparison of a wide range of pursuits, including cosmetics, gymnastics, medicine, sophistry, legislation, and justice.
-Socrates also identifies what he calls the "art of politics" (ἡ πολιτική) with the care of the soul in this part of the dialogue (464a1-c4).
+Socrates also identifies what he calls the "art of politics" ( $\dot{\eta}$ $\pi o \lambda \iota \tau \iota \iota \dot{\eta}$ ) with the care of the soul in this part of the dialogue (464a1-c4).
 This claim relies crucially on a distinction he establishes between the goods of the body and the goods of soul, and its implications recur throughout the Gorgias.
 Indeed, in many ways the pastry-baking analogy contains material that is key to the development of Socrates's views later in the dialogue.
 As we shall have occasion to observe often in this paper, several of the ideas first introduced in the analogy are referenced well into Socrates's discussion with Callicles (see esp.
-500e4-501c5, 502d10-503d3, 504d5-e3, 513d1-514a3, 517c7-518a5).
+500e4-501c5, 502d1o-503d3, 504d5-e3, 513d1-514a3, 517c7-518a5).

 More than this, however, the pastry-baking analogy shows that Socrates is quite amenable to producing an elaborate speech of his own when he believes it necessary.
-Although the analogy falls short of logical rigour, Socrates tells Gorgias and Polus before the speech that it will display (ἐπιδείξω, 464b2) to them how he regards the conventional practice of rhetoric.
-But why is
+Although the analogy falls short of logical rigour, Socrates tells

-7 This reading of the analogy is explored further by Raphael Woolf, "Why is Rhetoric Not a Skill?", History of Philosophy Quarterly 21 (2004): 119-30; Jessica Moss, "The Doctor and the Pastry Chef: Pleasure and Persuasion in Plato's Gorgias," Ancient Philosophy 27 (2007): 229-49; and Tushar Irani, Plato on the Value of Philosophy: The Art of Argument in the Gorgias and Phaedrus (Cambridge: Cambridge University Press, 2017), 49-52.
+This reading of the analogy is explored further by Raphael Woolf, "Why is Rhetoric Not a Skill?", History of Philosophy Quarterly 21 (2004): 119-30; Jessica Moss, "The Doctor and the Pastry Chef: Pleasure and Persuasion in Plato's Gorgias," Ancient Philosophy 27 (2007): 229-49; and Tushar Irani, Plato on the Value of Philosophy: The Art of Argument in the Gorgias and Phaedrus (Cambridge: Cambridge University Press, 2017), 49-52.

-speechmaking warranted in this case?
+Gorgias and Polus before the speech that it will display (ἐπιδείξω, 464b2) to them how he regards the conventional practice of rhetoric.
+But why is speech-making warranted in this case?
 Socrates offers a justification to Polus directly after developing the analogy: